 Procedure for Liposuction

-Liposuction is performed under general anesthesia so you will be asleep and pain-free during the procedure.
+Liposuction is performed under general anesthesia so that you will be asleep and pain-free during the procedure.
 The surgeon makes several incisions in the area to be treated and inserts a hollow tube called a cannula into these openings.
 The cannula is attached to suction technology that removes fat from your body.

 What happens after fat removal surgery?